18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-Copy and paste these tests into your file, and fill in the tests yourself.
+Copy and paste these tests into your file and fill in the tests yourself.
-Use the implementation of `findMatchingRule` to understand what parts of
+Use the implementation of `findMatchingRule` to understand what parts of the
 `message` you must change to exercise every condition.
 All of the assertions
 should be of the form `expect(...).to.be.undefined` since `findMatchingRule`
 should return either a valid `Rule` object or `undefined` if no rule matches.